microchip-pic-avr-examples/avr128db48-constant-current-driver-using-opamp/README.md

 <!-- Explain how to operate the example.
 Depending on complexity, step-by-step instructions and/or tables and/or images can be used -->

 ## Summary
-This example provides the necessary code to set up the OPAMP peripheral as a constant current driver for a load.
-The value of the current is determined by an external resistor R3 and by selecting different voltage references internally for the OPAMP.
+This example has provided the necessary code to set up the OPAMP peripheral as a constant current driver for a load using a single external resistor.
 <!-- Summarize what the example has shown -->